-Slice all of the ingredients and marinade the zucchini in the oil with garlic powder.
-You can marinade all of the vegetables but I like to keep the rest to a more natural flavor myself.
+Slice all of the ingredients and marinate the zucchini in the oil with garlic powder.
+You can marinade all of the vegetables, but I personally like to keep the rest in a more natural flavor.

-Heat up your hibachi grill with your binchotan charcoal, that would of course be ideal.
-But if you don't have those don't worry.
-You can also grill these on any type of grill, or melt the butter in a pan over medium heat level.
+Heat up your hibachi grill with your binchotan charcoal.
+That would, of course, be ideal.
+But if you don't have those, don't worry.
+You can also grill these veggies on any type of grill or melt butter in a pan over medium heat level.

-First add the sliced onion to the grill, make sure the slices are large enough not to fall through the grates (as with all of the vegetables of course).
-Heat them for about three minutes.
+First, add sliced onion to the grill.
+Make sure the slices are large enough not to fall through the grates (as with all of the vegetables).
+Grill them for about 3 minutes.

-Add the other vegetables to the grill or pan for about four minutes each while the onion has been on the grill for three minutes.
-If you're using a pan or wok and are stir frying, make sure you fry them separately.
+Add the other vegetables to the grill or pan for about 4 minutes each while the onion's been on the grill for 3 minutes.
+If you're using a pan or wok, and are stir-frying, make sure you fry them separately.

-Finally, mix the grilled vegetables up in a bowl and add the soy sauce, teriyaki sauce and some salt and pepper to taste.
-I do like to keep the broccoli with a nice bite from the grill and will often times keep those separate from the mixing bowl and without sauce, just to give the dish more of a crunch.
+Finally, mix the grilled vegetables up in a bowl and add the soy sauce, teriyaki sauce, and some salt and pepper to taste.
+I do like to keep the broccoli with a nice bite and will often keep it separate from the mixing bowl and without sauce, just to give the dish more of a crunch.

 Give it a final touch by sprinkling your sesame seeds on top.